-At times, one becomes alarmed with Harris' behavior.
+At times, one becomes alarmed with Sgt.
+Harris' behavior.
 He appears to love his guns way too much: at one point pointing it towards himself, another when he makes a show of being quick on the draw.

-However, we also get a sense of hope with the Harrises.
-At one point in Hell and Back Again, as Sgt.
-Harris dresses for another appointment, we hear him in voiceover talking about how when he first joined at 18 he basically did it to 'kill people'.
+We also get a sense of hope with the Harris family.
+At one point in Hell and Back Again we hear him in voiceover talking about how when he first joined at 18, he basically did it to 'kill people'.
 Now, after having gone through the scourge of war, seeing it up-close, and living to tell the tale, he has at 26 reached a more mature view on war.

 There is also a scene where we go to a memorial service for those in the company who have fallen.
 The chaplain himself becomes highly emotional, and it is hard not to react emotionally at seeing how the military honors those who have, in the words of President Lincoln, given the last full measure of devotion.

 Here we see two people who need machines to help them move around: one due to war, one due to age.
 While Dennis doesn't focus on the curious imagery of a young man and an old woman in similar circumstances, we can't help think on how life can grant out different ends to people.

 The war footage is shot so well it really comes as close to a 'you-are-there' style as those of us who will probably never see war ourselves will come.
 Dennis also manages to never shortchange the war footage with that of the homefront, nor does it appear to be gratuitous or distracting.
 Both his struggles to stay alive in Afghanistan and in the United States are blended remarkably well.

 A minor flaw is that we really don't see much or hear much from Ashley Harris.
 Those who live with veterans have their own burdens, and while the focus is understandably on Sgt.
 Harris, one thinks that Mrs. Harris' views or her own difficulties of being in this situation could have been given more time.

 Instead, Hell and Back Again is about those who will be in one way or another fighting long after the fighting is relegated to the history books.
-It is about the men (and women) who lived it and lived through it, and the women (and men) they came back to.
+It is about the men and women who lived it and lived through it, and the women and men they came back to.